 Magnesium is an essential mineral used by the body to maintain bone and teeth structure, as well as to allow for certain enzyme reactions.
 Around half of the US population does not consume enough magnesium.
 Being deficient in magnesium can increase the risk of developing type 2 diabetes, metabolic syndrome, heart disease, and osteoporosis.
 Magnesium can be found in whole grains, nuts, dark chocolate, and dark, leafy greens.

-Vitamin D is a fat soluble vitamin that switches certain genes on and off in your cells.
+Vitamin D is a fat-soluble vitamin that switches certain genes on and off in your cells.
 It is also essential for the absorption of calcium from the small intestine.
-Around 42% of the US population is deficient in vitamin D, however the condition is more common in individuals who have darker skin.
-Vitamin D can be found in fatty fish and egg yolks, however it may also need to be supplemented since it is hard to get enough vitamin D by diet alone.
+Around 42% of the US population is deficient in vitamin D, however, the condition is more common in individuals who have darker skin.
+Vitamin D can be found in fatty fish and egg yolks.
+It may also need to be supplemented since it is hard to get enough vitamin D by diet alone.

 At Washington Nutrition and Counseling Group, we offer 3 very comprehensive GOLD STANDARD research-based nutrition tests: